Jacksonville Assault Attorney

 The law firm of Mitchell A. Stone, P.A. is committed to revealing the rest of the story and providing viable defenses to avoid a conviction.
 Attorney Mitch Stone's representation has led to dismissed charges, exclusion of tainted testimony, and jury acquittals.
 See our Success Stories for examples of proven criminal defense strategies.

-If you or a family member are charged with an assault of any kind, contact our Jacksonville offices immediately for a free consultation.
+If you have been charged with an assault of any kind, contact our Jacksonville offices immediately for a free consultation.
 We represent clients charged in state or federal courts on assault charges.

-Assault and Battery, stalking, threats, harassment, domestic violence, and fighting are misdemeanors that can result in sentences that include jail, probation, counseling, fines and community service.
-When these allegations involve firearms, other weapons such as knives, bats, and motor vehicles or the acts result in serious bodily injury then the simple assault and simple battery can be charged as felonies.
-Aggravated Assault, Aggravated Battery and other crimes of violence that qualify as felonies can result in lengthy prison sentences.
-If firearms are involved than 10,20, Life statutes can apply resulting in serious minimum mandatory sentences and up to life in prison.
+In Jacksonville, "assault and battery" are broad terms that encompass other violent crimes like stalking, threats, harassment, domestic violence, and fighting.
+These crimes, in most cases, are charged as misdemeanors that can result in sentences that include jail, probation, counseling, fines and community service.
 It is important to seek the advice and counsel of an attorney who understands how to defend these cases and how to challenge the accusers and victims effectively without creating more harm and risk for clients.

 Attorney Mitch Stone has represented clients face successfully on all types of violent offenses such as: